shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/README.md

 Options:
-        -blastm7*:              result of primer blast to ccs.fa in blast -outfmt 7 format -ccsfa*:                the ccs.fa you want to classify to get full-length transcript -umilen*:               the UMI length in your library -min_primerlen*:        the minimum primer alignment length in ccs.fa -outdir*:               output directory
+        -blastm7*:              result of primer blast to ccs.fa in blast -outfmt 7 format -ccsfa*:                the ccs.fa you want to classify to get full-length transcript -umilen*:               the UMI length in your library, if set to 0 means nonUMI for library construction -min_primerlen*:        the minimum primer alignment length in ccs.fa -outdir*:               output directory
 ```